 May 2010 - Congratulations to the University of Oulu's Maria Kopsakangas-Savolainen and Rauli Svento who were awarded the PURC-sponsored Best Paper Award at the 8th Annual International Industrial Organization Conference in May for their paper, Comparing Welfare Effects of Different Regulation Schemes: An Application to the Electricity Distribution Industry.

-March 2010 - The PPRC (Robert F. Lanzillotti Public Policy Research Center) in the University of Florida Warrington College of Business Administration sponsored the US Energy Policy in Transitions Conference: Answering the Questions of Today and Identifying the Questions of Tomorrow, in partnership with PURC (Public Utility Research Center) at UF.
-This event provided the opportunity for students, faculty, and practioners to engage in discussions about current and developing energy policy in the United States.
+March 2010 - The PPRC (Robert F. Lanzillotti Public Policy Research Center) in the University of Florida Warrington College of Business sponsored the US Energy Policy in Transitions Conference: Answering the Questions of Today and Identifying the Questions of Tomorrow, in partnership with PURC (Public Utility Research Center) at UF.
+This event provided the opportunity for students, faculty, and practitioners to engage in discussions about current and developing energy policy in the United States.

 October 2009 - The challenges facing state legislators as they design policies for an ever changing wireless telecommunication industry was the topic of the Wireless U. Communications Policy Seminar, a program of the National Conference of State Legislatures conducted with the assistance of PURC and CTIA - The Wireless Association.
 The event in San Diego, CA included 59 legislators from 27 states and featured a presentation by PURC Director Mark Jamison as well as roundtable discussions and presentations by former regulators, academics, and industry experts.